What Muscles Does Surfing Work?

 Riding the Wave - Legs and Core

 On to the leg muscles!
 We already covered the core a bit as we were talking about the popup, so we’re going to focus on the legs a bit.
 From the ankles all the way up to the hips, we use our legs quite a bit during the popup and riding the surfboard.
-Any long surfing session will likely leave you feeling it in your legs!
+Any maneuver such as a bottom turn, carve, aerial, cutback, or even pumping will use a whole lot of your body to work.
+A long surfing session will likely leave you feeling it in your legs!
 Of all the muscles used in surfing, it’s often my legs that are the most sore after a heavy session.

 Leg Exercises for Surfers